0x80/mono-ts/README.md

   root manifest.
 - Run `yarn install` from the root

-## Bundling and Path Aliases
+## Bundling and path aliases

 The code uses TSUP as a bundler.
 It's a Rollup inspired bundler for Typescript.
 There are several reasons for using this.
-If you use path aliases like `~/*` or `@/*` to reference your source root from deeply nested sources, these paths are not converted by the Typescript compiler.
+If you use path aliases like `~/*` or `@/*` to reference your source root from deeply nested sources, these paths are not converted by the standard Typescript compiler `tsc`.

 If your only deployment is a Next.js app, this is not a problem, because using the `transpileModules` configuration setting, you can have Next transform and